About Pellegrino Artusi

 You may ask who is Pellegrino Artusi?

-Originally a silk merchant, Artusi brought his passion for science, health and food to the entire nation of Italy.
-Writing only two decades after the unification of Italy, Artusi was the first to include recipes from all the different regions of Italy in a single cookbook (without flattening the differences).
+Originally a silk merchant, Artusi, collected local recipes as he traveled the peninsula throughout his career.
+Writing only two decades after the unification of Italy, he was the first to include recipes from all the different regions of Italy in a single cookbook, while celebrating the regional variations, and bringing his passion for science, health and food to the entire nation.
 He is often credited with establishing a truly national Italian cuisine for the first time, and even the French cook Auguste Escoffier took inspiration from him.

 TIMELESS Cooking Tips from Pellegrino Artusi